 These types of courses are commonly referred to as Independent Study courses.
 Students should have completed at least one semester of enrollment in regular courses before requesting an independent study opportunity.

 The procedures outlined below apply to enrollment in all types of Independent Study.

 The registration process for an Independent Study course is different from enrollment in regular courses and cannot be done online.
 This is because each activity is structured to meet the needs and interests of the individual student.

-Completing the Enrollment Registration Form - Independent Coursework
+Completing the Enrollment Contract & Registration Form for Independent Coursework

-The purpose of submitting the Enrollment Registration Form - Indpendent Coursework is to document your independent study activity and justify the assignment of academic units for financial aid and other purposes.
+The purpose of submitting this form is to document your Independent Study activity and justify the assignment of academic units for financial aid and other purposes.

-The Registration Change Policy, more popularly known as Add/Drop, is established in compliance with federal regulations for the administration of financial aid and apply to all students regardless of individual funding sourses.
-Adherance to this policy is ensures CGU's eligibility to offer financial aid through the US Department of Education and to provide educational services under the US Department of Veterans Affairs.
+The Registration Change Policy, more popularly known as Add/Drop, is established in compliance with federal regulations for the administration of financial aid and apply to all students regardless of individual funding sources.
+Adherence to this policy is ensures CGU's eligibility to offer financial aid through the US Department of Education and to provide educational services under the US Department of Veterans Affairs.

 Term-Based Transactions: All registration changes must be submitted and processed within the semester to which they apply.
 The Academic Calendar notes the last day for making changes to the semester's registration.

 Financial Implications: Adjustments to tuition, including credits and new charges, are determined by the date on which the transaction is processed.
-A schedule of Add/Drop dates is published for each (whole term, Module 1, Module 2, etc.) and for each semester in the Academic Calendar.
-Transactions are based upon dates for the session or module to which the specific class is assigned.
+A schedule of Add/Drop dates is published for each (regular session, Module 1, Module 2, etc.) and for each semester in the Academic Calendar.
+Transactions are based upon dates for the session or module in which the specific class is scheduled.
 Tuition and fees are published by Student Accounts.

 Transaction Adjustments to Tuition: